 Barnwood

 For those aiming for a rustic look, Barnwood is a fantastic option.
-The most genuine appearance is provided by reclaimed wood, but it can be expensive and hard to find.
+Reclaimed wood provides the most genuine appearance, but it can be expensive and hard to find.

 The most common material used to create panels is engineered wood, often in the form of highly rated Mountain Music Barnwood paneling from The Home Depot.